 Our ‘Sessions‘ series explores sessions at the Clinical Psychologist’s Office

-Dr. Greene: Good to see you again, Sue.
-How has your week been?
+Dr. Greene: Hi Sue.
+It’s good to see you.
+How has your week been since our last session?

 The session depicted above is a fictional representation and does not depict real individuals or actual events.
 It is constructed based on general principles and experiences within the field of clinical psychology but is not representative of any specific real-life scenario or therapeutic relationship.
 Anyone seeking psychological advice or therapy should consult with a licensed professional who can provide guidance tailored to their unique situation.